Java-djr1-IntroI/Assign03TProtein/README.md

 **Deliverables**

 1. Using UMLet, you are to design the necessary classes that handle any logic relating to the Codon to Amino Acid Table.
-This logic will allow the lookup of any amino acid and return the corresponding amino acid.
+This logic will allow the lookup of any codon and return the corresponding amino acid.

 **To complete this assignment you must submit the following:**